saeyslab/nichenetpy/README.md

 ![](images/figure1.svg) <br><br>

-## Learning to use nichenetr
+## Learning to use nichenetpy

-The following notebooks contain the explanation on how to perform a basic NicheNet analysis on a Seurat object.
+The following notebooks contain the explanation on how to perform a basic NicheNet analysis on an AnnData object.
 This includes prioritizing ligands and predicting target genes of prioritized ligands.
 We recommend starting with the step-by-step analysis, but we also demonstrate the use of a single wrapper function.